Saturday, 30 November 2024

 Both flagrantly questioned each other's sanity, both have accused each other of suffering from an incurably sociopathic illness and then finally dismissed each other as demented fools.
 Both, they believe, should be locked up in a lunatic asylum and never allowed to walk the streets of New York or Washington ever again.
 Trump, for his part, thinks the whole world should bow before him deferentially as one of the mightiest and most outstanding leaders of any country.
 He really would like be regarded as political royalty with all the trappings of British monarchy.

 This morning though it does look very much as if Donald Trump has done it again.
 Surely the most comical, most incomprehensible, at times seemingly hilarious man ever to become President of the United States is about to put his feet under the table at the Oval Office again.
 Some will refer to him as one of the craziest, most ill educated and idiotic men ever to walk into the White House with a straight face.
-Maybe somebody will pinch us and tell us that we were dreaming this but Hollywood has our full permission to fulfil our wildest fantasies.
+Maybe somebody will pinch us and tell us that we were dreaming this but Hollywood has our full permission to suspend our belief for the next four years.

 Now across the whole of America, the whole of the Democratic party are now crying into their beer yet again.
 Kamala Harris, the woman most of her ardent supporters hoped would become the first female President, is now licking the bleeding wounds of almost certain defeat.
 For Harris read Hilary Clinton who did everything to woo the hearts of the American public but then realised she was up against impossible odds.